jmwind/jmwind.dev/site/posts/1-problems-upgrade.md

 ---
 title: "Chapter 1: The problem upgrade chart"
 date: "2020-11-01"
 description: "Everything starts with how you perceive progress.
-So how do you handle/manage the stress of working in a hyper-growth company where there's always too much to do?"
+How do you handle/manage the stress of working in a hyper-growth company where there's always too much to do?"
 image: "/c1-moar-problems.png"
 permalink: '/book/problems-upgrade.htm'
 ---